Our People

 The Ocean Companies is made up of strong individual business units that combined make a powerful team.
 Some of our key leaders at each of our facilities include:

-Dennis Rydman, Co-Founder, President, Ocean Gold Seafoods
+Dennis Rydman, Co-Founder, Ocean Gold Seafoods

 Dennis is a second generation fishermen with nearly 50 years of experience in the fishing industry.
 His family has deep ties to the industry with his father having launched the Washington Crab Producers group in the late 1950s which became the largest dynamic force for Dungeness crab on the West Coast.
 With that legacy fueling him, Dennis spent the better part of 40 years fishing, owning and operating boats, and providing employment to others in the industry.
 It’s easier to list the places where Dennis hasn’t fished than it is to give an exhaustive list of where his fishing career has taken him.
 Up and down the West Coast of the US, into Alaska, down to the Gulf of Mexico and as far away as Russia.
 These are just a few spots where Dennis has fished in his career.